VMware Tanzu blobstore scanning

 Configure Prisma Cloud to scan a blobstore

-Prequisite:You’ve already installed PCF Defender in your environment.
+Prequisite:You’ve already installed TAS Defender in your environment.

 - Log into Prisma Cloud Console.

-- Go toDefend > Vulnerabilities > PCF Blobstore.
+- Go toDefend > Vulnerabilities > VMware Tanzu blobstore.

-- Specify a Defender to execute the scanning.Prisma Cloud lists all the agentIDs where Defender is installed.
-To correlate the agentID to the Diego cell’s IP address, and determine which host runs a Defender, log into any Diego cell, and inspect/var/vcap/instance/dns/records.json.
+- InScanner, specify a Defender to execute the scanning.Prisma Cloud lists all the agentIDs where Defender is installed.
+To correlate the agentID to the Diego cell’s IP address, and determine which host runs a Defender, log into any Diego cell, and inspect /var/vcap/instance/dns/records.json.
 This file shows the correlation between agentID and host IP address.

-- Specify the droplets to scan.
-To scan all droplets, enter a wildcard (*).
+- InApplication name, specify the droplets to scan.
+Wildcards are supported.
+To scan all droplets, enter a single wildcard (*).

-- Specify the maximum number of droplets to scan.
+- InCap, specify the maximum number of droplets to scan.
 To scan all droplets, enter 0.

 Review scan reports